bnaucler/randomslide/README.md

 Björn W Naucler (mail@bnaucler.se)
 Morgan Andersson (info@ameste.se)

+## Dependencies
+Go and [BoltDB](https://github.com/boltdb/bolt) - the code has been tested on Arch Linux 5.5 and FreeBSD 12, but should be fairly portable.

 ## Project purpose
 Slideshow karaokae or other pranks.
 Actual real world usefullness can be questioned.